Cruel Coppinger

 Cruel Coppinger (Coppinger fell) is a semi-legendary figure in Cornish folklore.
 Coppinger was a real person, but various legends grew up around him, lending him near superhuman powers and a fearsome reputation.
 He is portrayed as huge and fearsome Dane who after being shipwrecked off Cornwall became the leader of a feared band of smugglers.

 Legend

-The legend of Cruel Coppinger recognised today, is that recorded by Rev. Robert Stephen Hawker, the composer of the Cornish anthem The Song of the Western Men, who collected the existing legends and, with a few additions of his own, published them in Charles Dickens' magazine Household Words in 1866.
+The legend of Cruel Coppinger recognised today, is that recorded by Rev. Robert Stephen Hawker, the composer of the Cornish anthem The Song of the Western Men, who collected the existing legends and, with a few additions of his own, published them in Charles Dickens' magazine All the Year Round in 1866.

 His story was prefaced with the verse: